Worst-Case Analysis for a Leader-follower Partially Observable Stochastic Game: Introduction

-\item We illustrate these results using a liquid egg production problem, where the operations manager is attempting to protect the production facility against an adversary who intends to insert a biological toxin into the food production system.
-We test and validate our solution approach using simulation. \end{enumerate} This paper is organized as follows.
-In Section \ref{problemstatementsec}, we define the leader-follower partially observable stochastic game, where the objective of the leader is to maximize the expected total discounted reward under the worst-case scenario of the follower.
-Section \ref{StructuralResults} presents the structural results of the leader's optimal value function.
-We discuss the computational implications of these results for determining the value function exactly.
-In Section \ref{LowerBoundSolutionApproach}, we propose and outline a three-step solution procedure for constructing a lower bound for this value function, consisting of PURGE-step, DOMINANCE-step, and the APPROXIMATION-step.
-We discuss each of these steps in detail in Section \ref{PurgeOperationSection}-\ref{PiecewiseLinearConcaveApproximation}.
-Specifically, Section \ref{PurgeOperationSection} utilizes an existing POMDP algorithm to eliminate redundant vectors when constructing the worst-case value function for a given leader's action; Section \ref{DominanceOperationSection} combines a geometric approach and a MIP to determine the optimal value function; and Section \ref{PiecewiseLinearConcaveApproximation} approximates the resulting value function by a piecewise linear and concave function.
-The approximation function is used in the next iteration of the recursive algorithm.
-The error bound and the convergence result for the infinite horizon case are presented in Section \ref{ErrorBoundConvergenceAnalysis}.
-Section \ref{NumericalResults} illustrates the potential application of this approach to a liquid egg production problem.
+\item (\textit{Application wise}) We illustrate the use of the proposed model and solution procedure via a security problem, where the operations manager of a liquid egg production plant is protecting the facility against an adversary who intends to insert a biological toxin into the system.
+We test and validate the effectiveness of the developed dynamic defensive strategy using simulation. \end{enumerate} This paper is organized as follows.
+Section \ref{lit} presents a literature review on stochastic games with incomplete information, POSGs, and POMDPs with imprecise parameters.
+In Section \ref{problemstatementsec}, we introduce the worst-case analysis model for the general-sum leader-follower POSG, where the objective of the leader is to maximize the expected total discounted reward under the worst-case scenario of the follower.
+Section \ref{StructuralResults} presents the structural results of the leader's optimal value function, followed by their computational implications.
+In Section \ref{LowerBoundSolutionApproach}, we propose a three-step solution procedure for constructing a lower bound of the leader's value function and its policy, consisting of the PURGE-step, the DOMINANCE-step, and the APPROXIMATION-step.
+We discuss each of these steps in detail in Sections \ref{PurgeOperationSection}-\ref{PiecewiseLinearConcaveApproximation}.
+Specifically, Section \ref{PurgeOperationSection} utilizes an POMDP algorithm to eliminate redundant vectors in constructing the value function for a given leader action; Section \ref{DominanceOperationSection} presents a geometric approach and a mixed integer program to determine the optimal value function; and Section \ref{PiecewiseLinearConcaveApproximation} approximates the resulting value function by a piecewise linear and concave function.
+The approximation solution is used in the next iteration of the recursive algorithm.
+We also analyze the error bound of this approach and show our algorithm can be used to construct a lower bound for the leader's infinite-horizon optimal value function.
+Section \ref{NumericalResults} illustrates the use of the developed approach in a security application.
 Finally, Section \ref{Conclusions} summarizes research results and discusses future research directions.